GearedApp/react-native-android-alarms/README.md

  ```
  or
  ```
- // If you restarted app and want to clear an alarm, simply load it from AsyncStorage AsyncStorage.getItem('alarmID').then((value) => {
+ // If you saved alarmID to AsyncStorage simply load it and clear an alarm (useful in case the app had been closed) AsyncStorage.getItem('alarmID').then((value) => {
     AndroidAlarms.clearAlarm(JSON.parse(value));
  });